arndtale/sMDT_fpga_arndt/README.md

 ### Run

 First step is to run synthesis in vivado, run implementation, and generate bitstream.
 Connect the device to the computer using the micro-USB cable.
 When the power light is on, go to the device manager in vivado and auto-connect the board.
 Finally, select Program Device on the top of the window.

+### Data

+The data for the current programming logic can be found in the two_scintillator branch of this repository.
+You can find more information in that branch's ReadMe file.